Hi-Angel/notes-backup/libre-office-dev.md

 Every option `--with-system-PACKAGE` *(which means "use the system PACKAGE")* has the opposite `--without-system-PACKAGE`.
 If you use something not "system-only", make sure `--disable-fetch-external` is not present.

+After it is built, it can be ran as `instdir/program/soffice`

 # Links

 * Docs: https://docs.libreoffice.org/